Battle of Callao: Battle

 By this time, there was heavy fire from both sides.
-A Spanish shot from the Blanca hit the armored turret La Merced, destroying it and killing or injuring 93 men, including Peruvian Secretary of Defense José Gálvez and colonels Cornelio Borda and Enrique Montes.
+A Spanish shot from Blanca hit the armored turret La Merced, destroying it and killing or injuring 93 men, including Peruvian Minister of War and Navy José Gálvez Egúsquiza and colonels Cornelio Borda and Enrique Montes.
 Chacabuco battery was also affected, losing several cannons and a great number of its volunteer crew, as well as Santa Rosa and Pinchicha forts.
-In the first one was wounded Ship's captain Muñón, and the second one lost 2 cannons.
+In the first one was wounded Ship's captain Muñón, and the second one lost two cannons.
 In addition, Maipú and Independencia batteries had been completely silenced.
-The Peruvian sustained then heavy casualties, as many of the 3,000 infantry and cavalry troops present during the battle had been entrenched outside the forts to prevent an alleged Spanish attempt of landing, suffering the gunfire of the Numancia, the Almansa, the Resolución and the Vencedora.
+The Peruvian sustained then heavy casualties, as many of the 3,000 infantry and cavalry troops present during the battle had been entrenched outside the forts to prevent an alleged Spanish attempt of landing, suffering the gunfire of Numancia, Almansa, Resolución and Vencedora.

 At 16:00, having been repelled the small Peruvian fleet under Lizardo Montero, which approached the Spanish twice, only 12 or 14 of Santa Rosa fort guns responded yet to the Spanish fire.
-One of their shots hit the Blanca, killing 8 men and injuring Captain Topete.
+One of their shots hit Blanca, killing eight men and injuring Captain Topete.
 At 17:00, nevertheless, Santa Rosa's guns had been reduced to three.
-The badly wounded Admiral Méndez Núñez then ordered the fleet to suspend the fire.
+The badly wounded Núñez then ordered the fleet to suspend the fire.
 The Spanish crews, having sustained heavy damage and it being impossible for them to fight any longer, retreated from the battlefield.
 The battle was finished.
 The badly battered Spanish ships remained for several days on San Lorenzo island, taking care of their wounded and their repairs.